 So how can you and others in your organization acquire such characteristics?
 There are several ways.
-To start, check out our article 6 Videos that Reveal the Secrets of Lean-Agile Leadership, curated by Susan Strain.
+To start, check out 6 Videos that Reveal the Secrets of Lean-Agile Leadership, curated by Susan Strain.
 This article offers 6 videos, written descriptions, and key takeaways that explain the benefits of various Lean-Agile Leadership qualities.

 We also recommend that individuals involved in a transformation take a Leading SAFe course with SA Certification or an Implementing SAFe course with SPC Certification, both of which teach attendees what it means to lead a Lean-Agile Transformation at Enterprise scale.
 Having internal SAFe Agilists (SAs) and SAFe Program Consultants (SPCs) is an excellent way to transform your organization's culture.
 These are individuals who remain a part of your organization and are committed to modeling and sharing Lean-Agile practices.

 Another (and probably the most effective) option is to hire one or more experienced SPCs to model and teach Lean-Agile behaviors and practices to those in your organization.
 These individuals sometimes have years of teaching and coaching experience and know the tips and tricks to accelerate the adoption of a Lean-Agile Mindset.
 Their ultimate goal is to prepare organizations to succeed and sustain on their own; they are wholly dedicated to communicating the value of a Lean-Agile way of working.

 For some free tips on teaching and leading SAFe, check out these helpful articles:

 - 10 Teaching Tips for your First SAFe Classes by Scott Green & Randy Smith

 - 5 Tips for Leading a Great Inspect & Adapt Workshop by Randy Smith

 - 5 Things to Know Before Your First PI Planning by Cathy McGraw